HomeInsuranceGeneral Contractor Insurance

 What does general liability cover for general contractors?

-General liability covers third-party bodily injury (someone hurt on your job site), property damage (you damage a client's property), and completed operations (claims arising after the project is done).
-It does not cover your own injuries, your employees, or damage to your own tools — those need separate policies.
+Third-party bodily injury (someone hurt on your site), property damage (you damage a client's property), and completed operations (claims after the job is done).
+It doesn't cover your own injuries, your employees, or your tools — those need separate policies.

 Do I need a surety bond as a general contractor in Washington?